ameerkabir/And-Digital/README.md

  The tool shows Candidates with common skill set in a table represented by the candidate name and skills owned in a comma separated format.

 ### Future improvements
-Add Webpack to bundle all the files and configure Hot Module Replacement(HMR) Improve UI for better user experience.
+Add Webpack to bundle all the files and configure Hot Module Replacement(HMR).

+Improve UI for better user experience.

 Add unit test aiming for maximum coverage.

 Making it as accessible as possible.

 ## Licence